solid-process/solid-result/README.md

 ### `config.pattern_matching.disable!(:nil_as_valid_value_checking)` <!-- omit in toc -->

-This configuration disables the `nil_as_valid_value_checking` for `BCDD::Result` and `BCDD::Result::Context`.
+This configuration disables the `nil_as_valid_value_checking` for `BCDD::Result` and `BCDD::Context`.
 Link to [documentation](#pattern-matching-support).

 ### `config.feature.disable!(:expectations)` <!-- omit in toc -->

-This configuration turns off the expectations for `BCDD::Result` and `BCDD::Result::Context`.
+This configuration turns off the expectations for `BCDD::Result` and `BCDD::Context`.
 The expectations are helpful in development and test environments, but they can be disabled in production environments for performance gain.

 PS: I'm using `::Rails.env.production?` to check the environment, but you can use any logic you want.